 Luxating Patellas: Skipping or hindlimb lameness

-As of yet there have been no significant health concerns reported regarding this mix, and it is likely that your Pomsky will live for 12 -15 years.
-As with any dog it is important to attend regular veterinarian check ups and to keep up to date with all vaccines and recommended treatments.
+As of yet there have been no significant health concerns reported regarding this mix, and it is likely that Pomskies will live for 12 -15 years.
+As with any dog breed, it’s important to attend regular veterinarian check ups and to keep up to date with all vaccines and recommended treatments.

 Nutrition plays a vital part in your dog’s health, so it is important to research the options available to you.
 Nutrition is dependent on your pet’s size, energy levels and allergies amongst many other things, and it will change over time.
 Your veterinarian is the expert and they can suggest the best diet and food to suit your pet’s needs – so be sure to ask them if you are unsure or if anything changes in regards to your pets health!

-When deciding on nutrition for your Pomsky consider that his Husky mother can suffer with hip dysplasia and his Pomeranian father suffers with dislocating knees, therefore you may wish to consider a lower calorie and low calcium diet as this can assist in preventing such health issues.
+When deciding on nutrition, consider that his Husky mother can suffer with hip dysplasia and his Pomeranian father suffers with dislocating knees, therefore you may wish to consider a lower calorie and low calcium diet as this can assist in preventing such health issues.

-In addition to this, along with the potential to inherit skin allergies, it is likely that your pup will need a superior quality kibble as this can have a major effect on skin and coat health.
+In addition to this, along with the potential to inherit skin allergies, it is likely that your Pomsky will need a superior quality dog food as this can have a major effect on skin and coat health.
 Often a grain-free diet would be suggested here.